States and federal territories of Malaysia: Creation of Malaysia

 In September 1963, Malaya joined with three new states: Sabah, Sarawak, and Singapore, establishing Malaysia.
 This expansion, sometimes also described as the creation of a new federation, was confirmed with the Malaysia Agreement, under which the new states had greater autonomy than the 11 existing states.
 Sabah and Sarawak were given outsize electoral influence in the national parliament, compared to their populations.
 This was partially an enticement to join the federation, and partially to reduce the electoral influence of the mostly-Chinese Singapore (although the expulsion of Singapore from the federation did not affect Sabah and Sarawak's seats).
 The two states were also not included in the periodic review of electoral constituencies that covered the other states, instead being granted separate processes.

 External opposition to the federation from Indonesia and the Philippines was assuaged in the July 1963 Manila Accord, under which Malaya committed to verify support from the populations of North Borneo and Sarawak.
 A United Nation mission began its survey on 16 August, and on 14 September the United Nations announced that federation was acceptable under the principle of self-determination.
 Initially planned to occur on 31 August (the date of Malaya's independence), federation was delayed until 16 September to allow the United Nations mission to finish its work.
 It was expected that the winner of the April 1963 Miss World Malaysia would be part of the ceremonies, however the winner was from Brunei and so did not participate due to Brunei's withdrawal.

 The Malaysia Agreement saw the original Constitution of Malaya amended, rather than the creation of a new constitution.
 Constitutional changes were agreed by the Inter-Governmental Committee led by Lord Lansdowne, with Abdul Razak Hussein as his deputy.
 While the new states received some different accommodations through the amendments, the constitution was substantially similar to its previous form.
 Of the existing 181 articles in the constitution, 81 were amended.
 Many of the autonomy provisions were included through 35 newly created articles.
 10 of the 13 constitutional schedules were also modified.
 It is not known if the Conference of Rulers gave its approval for the expansion of the country, indicating the early dominance of the central government.
-Objections to the expansion by Kelantan, which argued the expansion effectively abolished the previous federation and thus that it should not bind Kelantan, were dismissed by the courts.
+A late legal action by Kelantan (governed by the Pan Malayan Islamic Party), which argued the expansion effectively abolished the previous federation and thus that it should not bind Kelantan, was dismissed by the Supreme Court two days before merger.